-Other than maintaining a qualified accountant, the Company has no other employee.
-The Company continues to delegate the day-to-day administration of its investment portfolio to its Investment Manager.
+The Company has two employees and continues to delegate the day-to-day administration of its investment portfolio to Shanghai International Asset Management (HK) Co., Ltd. (the "Investment Manager").
 The Company determines its staff remuneration in accordance with prevailing market salary scales, individual qualifications and performance.
-Remuneration packages of the Company's employee including basic salary, double pay and mandatory provident fund are reviewed on a regular basis.
+Remuneration packages of the Company's employees including basic salary, double pay and mandatory provident fund are reviewed on a regular basis.